CloudLabsAI-Azure/Github-Copilot/Labfiles/Lab7.md

 >**Disclaimer**: GitHub Copilot will automatically suggest an entire function body or code in gray text.
 Examples of what you'll most likely see in this lab, but the exact suggestion may vary.

+## Lab objectives

+In this lab, you will complete the following tasks:

+- Gain comprehension of the existing code and use GitHub Copilot to refactor the code
+- Review the refactored code

 ## Task 1: Understand the code already available for you.

 ### Installing C Sharp (C#) extension in VS Code